Automatically upgrade agents on activation

 This feature works with these operating systems:

 - Oracle Linux

 - Make sure the latest agent software and kernel support packages are available in Deep Security Manager.
 You can configure Deep Security Manager to automatically download software updates, or import them manually.
 For details, see Get Deep Security Agent software.

 - Go to Administration > System Settings > Agents.

-- Under Agent Upgrade, select Automatically upgrade agents on activation.
+- Under Agent Upgrade, select any of the following: Automatically upgrade Linux agents on activation, Automatically upgrade Windows agents on activation, Automatically upgrade Unix agents on activation.

 - Click Save.